mcorino/firm/USAGE.md

 other reference of the same instance encountered while serializing.
 On deserialization the same instance will be restored for the 'anchored' copy as well as any 'alias' references.

-Aliasing must be explicitly allowed for a **user defined** serializable class (which is also the default for the latest Psych YAML releases) to be applied on (de-)serialization.
+Aliasing is only supported for **user defined** serializable classes and named Struct (-derived) classes.

 The following example showcases this functionality.